tsanthone/Ricks-Team-Capstone-Project/README.md

 Milestone 4 - Completion of the rest of the lenses.
 Those being the velocities, components, spaces, colliders, and layers.
               We have also implemented a pause feature in order to get a better look at the lenses while the game is playing.
               Finally we added a controls menu at the start scene so that the user can see all the controls.

+Milestone 5 - Fully completed every left, including testing and commenting all code.
+Also included are minor changes to the
+              looks and feel of the application.